vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/01_Early_Studies_19862000.md

 7 Cf. Gonda 1969, 24–33; Dirks 1976, 134 ff.; Stein 1983, 71.
 It may be granted that the king, being considered an extraordinary being, may be termed deva, since the word deva in common Indian parlance often denotes no more than an ‘extraordinary being’ (cf. the use of diva to signify ‘prima donna’).
 Accordingly, equation of the king with, mostly Vedic, deities in (later) Sanskrit literature (collected by Gonda ibid.) should be taken as symbolic language expressing the extraordinary concentration of natural (not supernatural) powers within the figure of the sovereign, which make him appear like a god.
 Similarly Lingat 1967, 232:

 Certains versets des dharmaśāstra attribuent au roi lui-mˆeme une origine divine.
-Cette conception, qui est ´etrang`ere aux dharmas¯utra, a sans doute sa source dans certains textes v´ediques qui attribuent au roi une nature divine en raison de sa participation `a des rites qui l’identifient `a un dieu.
+Cette conception, qui est ´etrang`ere aux dharmasūtra, a sans doute sa source dans certains textes v´ediques qui attribuent au roi une nature divine en raison de sa participation `a des rites qui l’identifient `a un dieu.
 Mais elle n’est gu`ere reprise que pour aur´eoler le roi de prestige et justifier le respect dˆu `a sa personne, plutˆot qu’elle n’est pr´esent´ee comme le motif essentiel de l’ob´eissance due `a ses ordres.
 D’ailleurs, les mˆemes dharmaśāstra exposent une autre version de la cr´eation divine de la royaut´e qui se r´eduit `a des analogies entre les divers aspects de la fonction royale et les fontions essentielles de certaines divinit´es. (italics mine).

 Cf. also Scharfe 1989, 98: ‘This so-called divinity of kings must be seen against the background of Indian polytheism, where deva-s are many and where everything is, at least potentially, charged with a higher power.’